BestTimesToVisit.com Logo

 When is the absolute best time to visit Capri to balance good weather with fewer crowds?

 For that sweet spot, aim for late April to early June or September to early October.
-You'll catch the island in bloom or with that lovely Mediterranean warmth, but you'll miss the peak summer crush of July and August.
-Trust me, enjoying a limoncello on a terrace without feeling like you're in a sardine can is worth planning around these shoulder seasons.
+You'll catch the island in its full bloom or with that lovely autumn glow, the weather is usually gorgeous for exploring, and you'll miss the peak summer crush of July and August.
+Trust me, enjoying a limoncello on a terrace without elbowing your way through is priceless.

-Are there any local customs or etiquette I should be aware of in Capri?
+What's a common local custom or etiquette I should be aware of in Capri?

 How many days do you need in Capri, Italy?